 My first trip to Belas was quiet something.
 I quickly realized driving up to Belas, which is located outside the city center that not just anybody can get through the doors of the mall.
 There's certainly a specific kind of clientele that's welcome, which certainly doesn't include the likes of the ladies who walk around the sides of the roads selling all kinds of goods in plastic bowls balanced on top of their heads.
 Nope, everyone at Belas Shopping Mall is very polished and everything is very expensive.

-We bought a couple of things at ShopRite and right after paying, the power went out before the receipt was printed!
+We bought a couple of things at ShopRite and right after paying, the power went out before the receipt was printed out.
 Power outages are the norm apparently because nobody seemed to mind the fact that the store became pitch dark!
 Conversations continued all around us as if it was nothing.
-We also weren't able to leave the line because we didn't have our receipt in hand, which is necessary to show when leaving the store upon inspection of the contents of each bag.
-So we waited around for about 10 minutes until the power went back on.
+We also weren't allowed to leave the register because we didn't have our receipt in hand, which is necessary to show upon leaving the store, when a security guard inspects the contents of each bag, comparing it to the receipt!
+So we waited around for about 10 minutes until the power went back on with the backup generator.

 There's a movie theater in the mall.
 A movie ticket costs about $22.
 And I thought movie tickets in New York very expensive!